robbradyire/Telecoms/src/ReadMe.txt

  *	-> Client side class
  *	-> Client must acknowledge the receipt of WorkLoadPacket so that the Server doesn't resend it *
- * - Statistics
+ * - Statistics (Abstract class)
- *	-> Need to implement
- *	-> Server and Client sides class
  *	-> Maintains data on workload processed
+ *
+ * - ClientStatistics
+ * 	-> Maintains data about individual worker (work processed, current workload etc) *
+ * - ServerStatistics
- *	-> On the Server side, maintains data on who has done how much and is currently doing what etc
+ * 	-> Maintains data on who has done how much and is currently doing what etc *
- *	-> On Client side, maintains data on how much individual has done, how much it is doing etc *
  * - TerminateWork
  *	-> Need to implement